-Some hospitals may allow visits by your other children and members of the immediate family.
-Be sure your visitors are not sick when they come to see your baby.
-Even an ordinary cold can be serious for a newborn.
+Some hospitals may allow visits by your other children or your loved ones.
+Make sure your visitors aren't sick when they come to see your baby and that they don't have any infections, such as a cold or a cold sore (oral herpes).
+Even an ordinary cold can be serious for your newborn.

 It can be a good idea to talk with your other children about what's going on.
-The baby's siblings also have concerns about the baby's health.
-Reassure them that what's happening to your baby is not their fault.
-Slightly older siblings may believe their jealousy of the new baby has caused the complication.
-You can also get them involved in caring for the newborn whenever possible.
+The baby's siblings also have feelings and concerns about the baby's health.

+For example, you may wish to reassure them that what's happening with the baby is not their fault.
+Slightly older siblings often believe that their feelings of jealousy toward the new baby have caused the complications.
+You can get them involved in caring for the newborn whenever possible.